chef/omnibus/README.md

 More documentation
 ------------------
-If you are creating OSX packages, please see the [OSX-specifc documentation](docs/Building on OSX.md).
+If you are creating OSX packages, please see the [OSX-specific documentation](docs/Building on OSX.md).

 Configuration DSL